Global presence, local service

 ScaleAQ extends your feeding window

 All cameras supplied by ScaleAQ provide you with an image specially tuned to read the appetite of the fish.
-Our range of cameras spans from analog SD cameras, which have been the industry standard for years, to advanced digital HD cameras with very high light sensitivity.
 The quality of the image is not determined by the number of pixels, even thought it can be all too easy to think that.
 The lens and transmission technology, not to mention the light sensitivity, all play a vital role in enabling you to see the fish as clearly as possible in the morning and as late as possible in the afternoon and evening.
 This is why ScaleAQ offer the most light sensitive cameras available on the market.
 As long as the fish can see the pellet, you can see the fish.

 As long as the fish can see the pellet, you can feed.